RetroJohn86/FarmVille-Archive/Readme.md

 **+** __**Repository Info**__

-As from the August 2025, the Download Size for this Repo is : **MB** ( Please Note The Size Can Change At Anytime Due Too Updates. ) also (RoyalRescue_KringleHunt\UI) rar file need extracted too the folder it located.
+As from the August 2025, the Download Size for this Repo is : **MB** ( Please Note The Size Can Change At Anytime Due Too Updates. ) also (RoyalRescue_KringleHunt\UI) (Mystrees_SweetValentine2019\PSD), rar file need extracted too the folder it located. this is due too file size.

 **+** __**Files and Folder Structure.**__